SharePoint/sp-dev-docs/docs/solution-guidance/Connect-SharePoint-app-parts-by-using-SignalR.md

 3. The chat hub, which uses the SignalR library to route messages from sending to receiving app parts.
 In this code sample, all app parts receive messages from the chat hub, including the app part that sent the message.

+> [!NOTE]
-**Note**  Because app parts run in an IFRAME, you cannot use JavaScript only to communicate between app parts.
+> Because app parts run in an IFRAME, you cannot use JavaScript only to communicate between app parts.

 ## Use the Core.ConnectedAppParts app
 <a name="sectionSection2"> </a>